 So your pool pump’s got pipes, and just not the kind that hook into your larger pool system.
 I mean: it’s getting loud.
 Now you’re worried your pump isn’t working quite right, given the terrible noises emitting from your yard, and you’re losing sleep—chances are the neighbors are, too.

 While a noisy pool pump is certainly a pain, it’s fairly easy to troubleshoot on your own—that is, without hiring a costly professional.
-In this article, we will locate the source of the sound—whether it be from the wet end of the pump or the motor—and we’ll walk through solutions for the cause, whether that be cavitation, internal blockage, or loose bearings.
+In this article, we will locate the source of the sound—whether it be from the pump’s housing or motor—and we’ll walk through solutions for the cause, whether that be cavitation, internal blockage, or loose bearings.
 Your pump will be on its way to recovery in no time, you’ll have a larger arsenal of expertise, and who knows?
 Maybe your neighbors will come to you when they run into the same problem.
 Talk about letting go of grudges.

 Whoa, there.
 Let’s briefly return to rule one of pool maintenance: your pool pump is essential.
 It functions as the absolute hub of your pool’s cleaning system by circulating your pool water to filter out dirty particles and distribute cleaning chemicals.
 No circulation, no cleaning—and nobody wants to swim in a cesspool of algae and worse.
 Pathogenic bacteria, anyone?
 Didn’t think so.

-If your pump has been noisy since day one, it might be a more, um, permanent problem.
+More energy also means more noise.
+If your pool pump has been noisy since day one, it might be a more, um, permanent problem.
 It’s possible your pump is of a lower quality, end of story.
-It can also be way too powerful for your pool.
+Your pump can also be way too powerful for your pool.
 Our society tends to think bigger is better, but don’t be fooled.
 A pump with higher horsepower than you need could overwhelm your pool system and rack up your energy bill.
-More energy also means more noise.
-I’d rather take the quiet pump that is cost-efficient to operate—and I think you would, too.

 The Energy Star Variable Speed In Ground Pool Pump fulfills all these promises: it’s ultra quiet, guarantees you’ll save big on your energy bill, and is eligible for rebates.
 But there’s more: it also comes with a lifetime warranty.
 Bet you wish you had one of those right now, don’t you?

-One of the most common causes for a noisy pump is that it’s running dry.
-This can happen for a few reasons—the most common of which have to do with the skimmer built into the side of the pool, which looks like a little bucket.
-If your pool water level has fallen below halfway on the skimmer faceplate, your pump might be sucking in air as well as water.
+One of the most common causes for a noisy pool pump is that it’s running dry.
+This can happen for a few reasons—the most common of which have to do with the skimmer plate built into the side of the pool.
+If your pool water level has fallen below halfway down the skimmer, your pump might be sucking in air as well as water.
 This puts more strain on the pool pump, causing it to work harder—and louder.

 Thankfully, adding water to the pool pump is a simple solution.
 Pump still not quite right?
 It might be struggling to self-prime itself—in other words, purge out all that excess air.
 You might need to manually prime your pump.

-So the noise coming from your pool pump sounds a bit like it’s processing rocks, not water.
-Believe it or not, you’re lucky (uh, if you have motor-related issues...
-I suggest you skip to your section).
+Troubleshoot causes 1–4 if the noise coming from your pool pump sounds a bit like it’s processing rocks, not water.
+That means you probably have an issue in your pump’s housing.
+Believe it or not, you’re lucky.
 That is, unless you’re in the advanced stages of cavitation.
-All you have to do is check your pump and housing balance, assess whether or not there’s been cavitation, and remove blockage both in and out of the pump.

 An uneven base might be causing your entire filter and motor to vibrate—and that vibration causes noise.
 This can be a common issue; sometimes the ground on which your pool pump was installed settles unevenly over time.
 Leveling out the ground to keep your pump in perfect balance is an easy fix.
 If this is all that’s wrong, you’re walking on air.